-Coping with Chronic Fatigue
+Coping with ME/CFS

 Being present-moment oriented and enjoying the moment is a counterbalance to this focus of preserving energy for tomorrow.
 You need to recognize and value some achievements today, appreciate the little things in life today, embrace gratitude, be present in the here and now.
+You must allow some time to engage in an activity that will make you happy today regardless of your fatigue.

 But the foregoing does not mean you don’t plan for the future.
 It is important for you to find new, lower energy ways of working (if you are still able to work), lower energy ways of having a fulfilling social life, and lower energy ways of having fun and finding laughter.